gridsuite/gridapp-template/README.md

 # GridXXX-App

-Template app that bootstraps the creation of gridsuite apps.
+Template app that bootstraps the creation of GridSuite apps.
-The template setup the authentication mechanism and provide a configured empty application.
+This template setup the authentication mechanism and provides a configured empty application.

 To customize this repository for an app, search and replace the string `XXX` with the name of the app.
 For example, GridXXX -> GridFoo, gridXXX-app -> gridfoo-app.